wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-connect-hive-jdbc-driver.md

 To complete the steps in this article, you will need the following:

 * A Hadoop on HDInsight cluster.
-Windows-based clusters will work.
+Either Linux-based or Windows-based clusters will work.

 * The [Java Developer Kit (JDK) version 7](https://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or higher.